 The London Legacy Development Corporation have prepared a local directory which aims to support the Olympicopolis Stakeholder Forum.
 The directory provides partners and stakeholders with information on many of the local organisations that surround the Park and are active in east London.

 Following the UCL East masterplan consultation from summer 2015 to autumn 2016, the next public consultation events will focus on the detailed design process.
-We will first be presenting the initial concept designs for UCL East’s Pool Street West in a series of road shows in May.
+During May 2017, the initial concept designs for UCL East's Pool Street West were presented.

 Pool Street West makes up part of the first phase of UCL East and will feature student accommodation, academic, retail, community and engagement uses for the public and UCL students and staff.